-Commercial customers are eligible to opt in to these new rates now and may do so by contacting PG&E. All commercial customers will be automatically transitioned to these rates in late 2020 or early 2021 pending PG&E decision.
+Commercial customers are eligible to opt in to these new rates now and may do so by contacting PG&E. All commercial customers will be automatically transitioned to these rates in March 2021.

 Additionally, in alignment with PG&E’s changes, EBCE rate names will change for ease of understanding.
 Rate schedule names have changed so that business rates now start with the letter B: so A1 is now B1, E19 is now B19, etc.

 How are the Time of Use rates changing?

 Time of Use rates vary by time of day and season.
 The new C&I TOU rates, also known as “B Rates”, include changes to both the seasons and the hours.

 - For legacy rates there were just two seasons, Winter (November – May) and Summer (June – October) and were applicable Monday through Friday only.